Updated: Jul 6

 Anxiety is an emotion a lot of us are experiencing right now to different degrees.
 We are living through a public health crisis that we have zero or very little experience to draw on to help us adapt.
 It’s understandable why so many people are feeling anxious or out of sorts.
 The good news is there are strategies we can practice to help calm anxious responses and empower us during this challenging time!

-We are all doing are best to flatten the curve and change the external world by doing things like, hand washing, and social distancing.
+We are all doing our best to flatten the curve and change the external world by doing things like, hand washing, and social distancing.
 There are also steps you can take to have a beneficial affect on the health of your internal world!

 Here’s the Mind-Body Science: